 Cancer, only a six letter word.
 Yet a word that describes a disease that strikes so much fear and changes so many lives, both of those with it and those that love them.
 The thing about saying the word cancer is that most people associate it with the word death.
 Yet there are many fighters and survivors out there living with it.

 My first memories of cancer in my lifetime was that of my grandfather dying when I was 10 of prostate cancer.
-Not sure I really knew then what he died of because he was 83 years old and old people die and go to heaven.
-At least that was how this 10 year old viewed the cycle of life
+Not sure I really knew then what he died of because he was 83 years old and as a 10 year old, to me it was part of that cycle of life that old people die and go to heaven.

 The real reality of cancer came in 1998, when my oldest brother Fred was diagnosed with lung cancer.
 I wanted so much to help him beat it, but it was a short losing battle.
 He was only 57 and was in great shape, too young to die.
 I thought of the four of us siblings with all his bike riding he would life the longest.
 On my 58th birthday I went for a bike ride in his memory and to say I was still here.